Projected Gromov-Witten varieties in cominuscule spaces: The quantum equals classical theorem

-It follows from Kleiman's transversality theorem \cite{kleiman:transversality} that the restricted maps $\pi$ and $\phi$ of (\ref{eqn:restrict}) have the same properties as the corresponding maps of the diagram (\ref{eqn:diagram}), i.e.\ $\pi$ is birational and the general fibers of $\phi$ are rational.
-Proposition~\ref{prop:gysin} therefore implies that $\pi$ and $\phi$ are cohomologically trivial, and Proposition~\ref{prop:projrich} shows that $p$ is cohomologically trivial.
-Theorem~\ref{thm:main}(b) therefore follows from Lemma~\ref{lem:composite} and Proposition~\ref{prop:gysin} together with the following statement.
+It follows from Kleiman's transversality theorem \cite{kleiman:transversality} that the restricted maps $\pi$ and $\phi$ of \eqn{restrict} have the same properties as the corresponding maps of the diagram \eqn{diagram}, i.e.\ $\pi$ is birational and the general fibers of $\phi$ are rational. \Proposition{gysin} therefore implies that $\pi$ and $\phi$ are cohomologically trivial, and \Proposition{projrich} shows that $p$ is cohomologically trivial. \Theorem{main}(b) therefore follows from \Lemma{composite} and \Proposition{gysin} together with the following statement.